 Australian Fairy Bread or Dutch Hagelslag is at its best eaten soon after it is prepared, but it will keep for a few hours at room temperature if required for a buffet or party.

 The traditional type of bread for Fairy Bread and Hagelslag is a white one.
-White bread gives the best flavour and texture when spread with butter and sprinkles, as the bread is transformed into a doughnut-like treat.
+White bread gives the best flavour and texture when spread with butter and sprinkles, as the bread is similar to a doughnut texture.
 However, feel free to use whatever bread you prefer either shop-bought or home-baked.

 There are vegan and gluten-free cake sprinkles available but you may have to look online for special colours and shapes as supermarkets and stores will likely only have a few available, if any.